wp-plugins/wptouch/readme.txt

 = Version 1.9.7.7 =

-* Fixed broken post thumbs reflections on Android.
+* Attempted fix for broken post thumbs reflections on Android.
 Now reflections only show for iPhone/iPod

 = Version 1.9.7.6 =